- Search The Registry

 *On this date, we celebrate the founding of Langston University, Oklahoma’s only Historical Black College or University (HBCU).

 The university was founded as a land grant college through the Morrill Act of 1890 and officially established by House Bill 151 on March 12, 1897, as the Colored Agricultural and Normal University.
-Over one hundred years old Langston University moves with confidence toward the second century of excellence.
+Over one hundred years old, Langston University moves with confidence toward the second century of excellence.
 On November 16, 1907 (the year Oklahoma became a state), Langston City was officially established.
 Since Blacks were not permitted to attend any higher education institutions in Oklahoma Territory, Black citizens appeared before the Oklahoma Industrial School and College Commission in July 1892 to petition Langston to have a college.

 The purpose of the university was to instruct "both male and female Colored persons in the art of teaching various branches which pertain to a common school education and in such higher education as may be deemed advisable, and in the fundamental laws of the United States in the rights and duties of citizens in the agricultural, mechanical and industrial arts."
 One stipulation was that the land on which the college would be built would have to be purchased by the citizens.

-Funds derived from rental and leasing of these lands have benefited the school greatly, as has one-tenth of the New Morrill Act funds.
-In the 1990s numerous improvements and initiatives have been completed.
+Funds derived from the rental and leasing of these lands have benefited the school greatly, as has one-tenth of the New Morrill Act funds.
+In the 1990s, numerous improvements and initiatives were completed.
 The residence of former presidents (the White House), renovated and dedicated to the Helen Aline Johnson Hospitality Management Center, includes housing for campus guests and a restaurant.
 The renovation was completed on the G. Lamar Harrison Library, which now features a bell tower that is the architectural focus of the campus.